wercker/step-s3sync/README.md

 Note that this means that remote files that are not in the `source-dir` are deleted.
 The synchronized files will get an public access level.

+You can use application and deployment variables in wercker.

 ## Options

 * `key-id` (required) The Amazon Access key that will be used for authorization.